Support Support EDT

 • Launch an automatic placement on a series of courses

-When creating your timetable, it's best to let EDT place as many courses as possible - if possible, all of them.
+When creating the timetable, it is advisable to let EDT place all courses with at least two places in the time grid.
 Proceed by series of courses: place courses from the most difficult to place to the simplest (for example: complex courses of several hours/complex courses of one hour/simple courses of several hours/simple courses of one hour).

 Enter the placement preferences